From words to vectors

 from gensim.models import Word2Vec

-With this line code we are configuring our whole Word2Vec training
+With this line of code, we are configuring our entire Word2Vec training schema with the following parameters:

 See the Gensim documentation for more training options.